-You should read the disclosure herein to better understand the terms and risks of your investment, including the credit risk of GS Finance Corp. and The Goldman Sachs Group, Inc. See page PS-8.
+You should read the disclosure herein to better understand the terms and risks of your investment, including the credit risk of GS Finance Corp. and The Goldman Sachs Group, Inc. See page PS-11.

-The estimated value of your notes at the time the terms of your notes are set on the trade date is not less than the face amount of such notes.
+The estimated value of your notes at the time the terms of your notes are set on the trade date is equal to approximately \$974 per \$1,000 face amount.
 For a discussion of the estimated value and the price at which Goldman Sachs & Co.
-LLC would buy or sell your notes, if it makes a market in the notes, see the following page.
+LLC would initially buy or sell your notes, if it makes a market in the notes, see the following page.

-Original issue date:February 3, 2023Original issue price:100% of the face amountUnderwriting discount:0.43% of the face amountNet proceeds to the issuer:99.57% of the face amount
+Original issue date: February 3, 2023 Underwriting discount: 1% of the face amount\ Original issue price: 100% of the face amount Net proceeds to the issuer: 99% of the face amount